rustworkshop/gitopolis/README.md

 ```
 It currently assumes that it can just grab the url for `origin`, we could add support for multiple origins and different naems later.

-Command used to show status is currently hard-coded, we could make that configurable later.

 ### Command hierarchy

 ```